highlightjs/highlight.js/docs/mode-reference.rst

 If absent, ``begin`` defaults to a regexp that matches anything, so the mode starts immediately.

-You can also pass an array when you need to individually highlight portions of the match with different classes:
+You can also pass an array when you need to individually highlight portions of the match using different scopes:

 ::